LeonEdlund/plant-health/README.md

 3. __InfluxDB__: A time-series database used to store the data from the device.

-4. __Grafana__: An open-source data visualization tool used to create dashboards and display the data stored in InfluxDB.
+4. __Grafana__: An open-source data visualization tool used to create a dashboard and display the data stored in InfluxDB.

 To set up the same Docker config as me see `README.md` in `/docker-tig-stack`